ILIAS-eLearning/ILIAS/README.md

 ```

 The created entities could be used to build concrete renderers and collectors.
-To do that and maintain maintainability, we need a source that creates unique
+To do that while maintain composability, we need a source that creates unique
 names in an reproducible way.
 To avoid complex sideeffects, the name source
 can only be instantiated once and needs to be passed around explicitly.
 This
 is also a point i'm currently thinking about how to handle best.